 Next, we looked at the dairy.
 While we did prefer dark chocolate like Lindt 90% that contained no dairy, we made exceptions for a few high-quality options that allowed for some traces of dairy – as long as sugars and additives were kept to a minimum.

 Lastly, we looked for organic certified dark chocolate.
 This was important because we wanted to limit the number of pesticides and chemicals the made its way into dark chocolate.
 What set the top picks apart from the rest of the pack was their commitment to bettering the environment and chocolate industry.
-Newman’s Own is certified by the Rainforest Alliance, meaning that it uses ethical and sustainable production when growing and harvesting its cocoa beans.
-Endangered Species Chocolate donates part of there profits to protect endangered rainforest species.
-It’s also very low in sugar, high in antioxidants and fiber, and tastes delicious – which is why it took our top spot.
+This made the difference for our top-ranked chocolate bars.

 Dark chocolate is good for heart health.
 Some of the early work supporting the health benefits came from large epidemiological studies which involved studying the dietary habits of a big group of people, then following them for several decades and tracking their health.